aservet1/jRAPL/README.md

 Because this is still under development, I don't have robust documentation on all of the features and how it works.
 I have the basics listed below for if anyone wants to use it right now for what it is, but there is still development that needs to be done.

+## Performance Tests
+I'm currently running several runtime and memory overhead tests on the tool.
+All of the code for that is in the `tests` directory.
+That part is still very ad-hoc and under development.
+Once it's all done, it'll be organized into a way where all of the experiments can be run and the results can be reported on any system with little to no prior configuration.

+I have some runtime micro-benchmarks done with the [Java MicroBenchmark Harness](https://github.com/openjdk/jmh) and some longer-term benchmarks to observe memory footprint and some other performance metrics with the [DaCapo Benchmark Suite](http://dacapobench.sourceforge.net/).

 ## How to build
 Right now, it's all made by a Makefile at the top level directory.
 I'll have a more sophisticated build by release time, if necessary.
 You can do `make clean` and `make all`.
 It triggers other makefiles to build the native library, found in `src/native` and calls Maven to compile the Java